TalariaSoftware/talariasoftware.github.io/consulting/build_your_app.md

 application.

-This is for entrepreneurs who have the resources and are ready to commit to making their dream a reality.
+This is for entrepreneurs who have the resources and are ready to commit to making their vision a reality.
 You need to understand your customers, understand their needs, and be ready and able to invest in creating a solution for them.